Skillet Lamb Lyulya Kebab

 8. Step 8:

-Put these sausages on wooden skewers or skewers, and fry in well-heated oil in a frying pan, not forgetting to turn them over carefully.
-15-20 minutes is enough.
+Thread these logs onto wooden or metal skewers and fry them in well-heated oil in the skillet, turning them carefully.
+About 15–20 minutes is enough.

 Caloric content of the products possible in the composition of the dish